chaos-genius/chaosgenius-docs/docs/Dashboard/anomaly.md

 The Standard Deviation model forecasts time series prediction as the standard deviation of the past values.
 The model should be utilized when your data does not have any significant seasonality.
 It is also recommended to use the algorithm when you have a large number of metrics to keep track of and you want to save on compute power.

-### Exponentially Weighted Standard Deviation (EWSTD)
+### Exponentially Weighted Standard Deviation

 The EWSTD model is a simple extension to the SD model (which assigns equal weight to every point in time), by assigning more weight to the most recent observations using an exponential scheme.
+Upper and lower bounds for EWSTD are calculated as a percentage of the moving standard deviation.
 It handles trends & recent variation in data better as compared to the Standard Deviation Model.

+### Exponentially Weighted Moving Average

+The EWMA model applies weights to the values of a time series.
+More weight is applied to more recent data points, making them more relevant for future forecasts.
+Bounds for EWMA are calculated as a percentage of the moving average.
+Similar to EWSTD, It is faster at adapting to trends and recent variations but cannot capture seasonality in the data.

 ### Prophet